 NB-IoT in-band is covered by the LTE Harmonised Standard.
 Embedding an NB-IoT in an LTE carrier does not change the power or the Spectrum Emission Mask (SEM), either on the BS or the UE side.

-In consequence, NB-IoT in-band does not raise any specific regulatory or technical (coexistence) issues with MFCN others systems listed in the regulatory framework networks and can be deployed as LTE in 900 MHz and 1800 MHz bands.
+In consequence, NB-IoT in-band does not raise any specific regulatory or technical (coexistence) issues with WBB ECS systems listed in the regulatory framework and can be deployed as LTE in 900 MHz and 1800 MHz bands.

 NB-IOT Standalone